 Business interruption claims can be complex.
 Your needs are likely to evolve throughout the claim, as timeframes are confirmed for premises rebuilding, machinery supply and re-establishing the business.

 Ideally, your claim should be assessed within 24 to 48 hours of the business interruption event.
-If you have claims preparation included in your cover, professional claims preparers will work alongside your broker to facilitate the process.
+If you have elected to cover for claims preparation costs, professional claims preparers will work alongside your insurance broker to facilitate the process.

-After you make a claim and it's accepted, your broker and claims preparer will work with the insurer to ensure you receive an initial payment very shortly after the loss event occurs.
-Subsequent payments will be made as needed throughout the indemnity period.
+After your business insurance broker, in conjunction with your accountant or claim preparation professionals, lodge the claim and it is accepted, your insurance broker and claims preparer will work with the insurer towards gaining an initial payment as soon as possible after the loss event occurs.
+Subsequent payments will then be made throughout the indemnity period, following reports lodged with your insurer, substantiating the ongoing losses.

-Matthew Ward, a broker with MGA Insurance Brokers, says professional brokers work closely with the insured, as well as their accountants and claims preparers, to ensure that the financial aspects of the client's business are covered though business interruption.
+MGA Insurance Brokers, have representation across Australia where professional brokers work closely with the insured, as well as their accountants and claims preparers, to ensure that the financial aspects of the client’s business are covered though business interruption.

 Would you like to discuss your business interruption cover requirements?
-Contact MGA Insurance Brokers today.
+Contact MGA Insurance Group today.